pantrypoints/sp/content/en/research/sismondi/economy/chapter-5b.md

 The capital it should replace is also composed of material objects, destined for consumption, and incessantly renewed.
 Money serves but to represent it, and always forms the smallest part of each merchant's funds.

-We have supposed the cloth-maker to possess 100,000 l.; but, it half this sum is employed in fixed capitals, it will be sufficient, if his sale amount weekly to 1200 l. to give him, in the shape of interest and profit, 20% on his circulating capital, and to allow 1000 l weekly, in money, to maintain an annual production of 60,000 l.; so that he never possesses in cash more than the fiftieth part of his circulating capital.
+I have supposed the cloth-maker to possess 100,000 l.

+But, it half this sum is employed in fixed capitals, it will be sufficient, if his sale amount weekly to 1200 l. to:
+- give him, in the shape of interest and profit, 20% on his circulating capital
+- allow 1000 l weekly, in money, to maintain an annual production of 60,000 l.

+In this way, he never has in cash more than 1/50 of his circulating capital.

-An increase of the national capitals is the most powerful encouragement of labour; either because this augmentation presupposes an augmentation of income, and, consequently, of means of consumption; or because these capitals, not being profitable to their proprietor, except as they are employed, each capitalist incessantly endeavours to create new production by their means.
+An increase of the national capitals is the most powerful encouragement of labour because:
+- it presupposes an augmentation of income and, consequently, of means of consumption
+- these capitals, not being profitable to their proprietor, except as they are employed, each capitalist incessantly endeavours to create new production by their means.

-In distributing them to his workmen, he gives to those workmen revenue which enables them to purchase and consume the preceding year's production; and he sees those capitals return increased by the revenue, which he is to expect from them in the following year's production.
+In distributing them to his workers, he gives to those workers revenue which enables them to purchase and consume the preceding year's production; and he sees those capitals return increased by the revenue, which he is to expect from them in the following year's production.

 But though he distributes and afterwards recovers them, by means of the circulating medium, which serves for all exchanges, it is not the circulating medium which forms the essential requisite in his operation.

 The same cloth-maker, labouring each year on an equal quantity, sends 2400 pieces of cloth to the market, which have been valued at 60,000 l. or 25 l. a piece.

 He exchanges 400 pieces for such objects of consumption as are needed to supply the wants, the enjoyments, the luxuries of himself and family.
-He exchanges 2000 pieces for the raw materials, and the labour which, within the year, are to re-produce an equal quantity; and thus next year, and every following year, he will have, as before, 2400 pieces to exchange on the same conditions.
+He exchanges 2000 pieces for the raw materials, and the labour which, within the year, are to re-produce an equal quantity.

+Thus next year, and every following year, he will have, as before, 2400 pieces to exchange on the same conditions.
 His capital, equally with his revenue, is actually in cloths, not in money; and the perpetual result of his commerce is to exchange cloth against cloth.

 If the consumption of cloth is increased, if by this means his trade, in place of comprehending 2400 pieces annually, comprehends 3000, more labour will, no doubt, be ordered by him, and executed by his workmen; but if the money alone is increased, and not the consumption or the income which determines it, labour and production cannot increase.
 Let us take separately each one of his customers, as he calls them.